 The scenario icon changes color, and a wizard appears to help you configure the Survey123 module.

-The Create feature report module can be used to generate a feature report for a survey response.
+The Create report module can be used to generate a report for a survey response.

-- If this is your first time using this module in Integromat, you will need to set up a connection to your ArcGIS organization.
-You only need to do this once, as Integromat will save your information for future use.
-Click Add and name your connection to ArcGIS.
+- If this is your first time using this module in Integromat, set up a connection to your ArcGIS organization.
+You only need to do this once, as Integromat saves your information for future use.
+Click Add and name the connection to ArcGIS.

 - Choose a survey from your ArcGIS organization to connect to.